-The best way to explore the mystery of the Huggies Ultratrim disposable diaper is to unfold it and then cut it in half, widthwise, across what is known as the diaper’s chassis.
-At Kimberly-Clark’s Lakeview plant, in Neenah, Wisconsin, where virtually all the Huggies in the Midwest are made, there is a quality-control specialist who does this all day long, culling diapers from the production line, pinning them up against a lightboard, and carefully dismembering them with a pair of scissors.
+The best way to explore the mystery of the Huggies Ultratrim disposable diaper is to unfold it and then cut it in half, story widthwise, web across what is known as the diaper’s chassis.
+At Kimberly-Clark’s Lakeview plant, for sale in Neenah, Wisconsin, where virtually all the Huggies in the Midwest are made, there is a quality-control specialist who does this all day long, culling diapers from the production line, pinning them up against a lightboard, and carefully dismembering them with a pair of scissors.
 There is someone else who does a “visual cull,” randomly picking out Huggies and turning them over to check for flaws.
 But a surface examination tells you little.
 A diaper is not like a computer that makes satisfying burbling noises from time to time, hinting at great inner complexity.
 It feels like papery underwear wrapped around a thin roll of Cottonelle.
 But peel away the soft fabric on the top side of the diaper, the liner, which receives what those in the trade delicately refer to as the “insult.”
 You’ll find a layer of what’s called polyfilm, which is thinner than a strip of Scotch tape.
 This layer is one of the reasons the garment stays dry: it has pores that are large enough to let air flow in, so the diaper can breathe, but small enough to keep water from flowing out, so the diaper doesn’t leak.

 Or run your hands along that liner.
 It feels like cloth.
 In fact, the people at Kimberly-Clark make the liner out of a special form of plastic, a polyresin.
 But they don’t melt the plastic into a sheet, as one would for a plastic bag.
 They spin the resin into individual fibres, and then use the fibres to create a kind of microscopic funnel, channelling the insult toward the long, thick rectangular pad that runs down the center of the chassis, known as the absorbent core.
 A typical insult arrives at a rate of seven millilitres a second, and might total seventy millilitres of fluid.
 The liner can clear that insult in less than twenty seconds.
 The core can hold three or more of those insults, with a chance of leakage in the single digits.
 The baby’s skin will remain almost perfectly dry, and that is critical, because prolonged contact between the baby and the insult (in particular, ammonium hydroxide, a breakdown product of urine) is what causes diaper rash.
 And all this will be accomplished by a throwaway garment measuring, in the newborn size, just seven by thirteen inches.
 This is the mystery of the modern disposable diaper: how does something so small do so much?